-The only compensation or remuneration that BioTime has provided to Mr. Bradsher, Mr. Burns, Dr. Butler, Mr. Cohen, and Dr. Gregg during their tenure as directors has been compensation as non-employee directors.
-None of these directors, nor any of the members of their families have, participated in any transaction with us that would disqualify them as "independent" directors under the standard described above.
+Dr. Gregg served on the BioTime Audit Committee, Nominating Committee and Compensation Committee during 2007.
+The only compensation or remuneration that BioTime has provided to Dr. Gregg and Dr. Butler during their tenure as directors has been compensation as non-employee directors.
+Dr. Gregg, Dr. Butler, and the members of their families have not participated in any transaction with us that would disqualify them as "independent" directors under the standard described above.